-The Andrew W. Mellon Foundation has invited UCR to submit one application for consideration to the 2021 John E. Sawyer Seminars on the themes of social and racial justice.
-Interested faculty should submit preliminary proposals to the Center for Ideas and Society, which will host the internal review to select UCR’s 2021 Sawyer Seminar competition entry.
+The Andrew W. Mellon Foundation has invited UCR to submit one application for consideration to the 2023 John E. Sawyer Seminars on the themes of social and racial justice.
+Interested faculty should submit preliminary proposals which will be reviewed by a committee of CHASS faculty to nominate a proposal for full development.
 Please do not contact the Mellon Foundation.

 The Mellon Foundation’s Sawyer Seminars program was established in 1994 to provide support for comparative research on historical and contemporary topics of major scholarly significance.
 Competitive proposals will center and advance the humanities while keeping a strong focus on race, ethnicity, and related intersectional analyses.
 Projects may address the contemporary moment as well as examples from the past that fill in the gaps left by more traditional narratives about the history and culture of the Americas.